Updated: September 15, 2020

-On May 1, 2020, President Trump signed Executive Order (EO) 13920, "Securing the United States Bulk-Power System, " which authorizes U.S. Secretary of Energy Dan Brouillette to work with the Cabinet and the energy industry to secure America’s Bulk-Power System (BPS).
+On May 1, 2020, President Trump signed Executive Order (EO) 13920, "Securing the United States Bulk-Power System," which authorizes U.S. Secretary of Energy Dan Brouillette to work with Federal partners and the energy industry to secure America’s Bulk-Power System (BPS).
 The Department of Energy’s (DOE) press release can be found here.

 The EO declares threats to the bulk-power system by foreign adversaries constitute a national emergency.
 Serving as the backbone of our Nation’s energy infrastructure, the BPS is fundamental to national security, emergency services, critical infrastructure, and the economy.
 The 2019 Worldwide Threat Assessment and the 2020-2022 National Counterintelligence Strategy describe in detail the threat foreign adversaries pose to our critical infrastructure and the importance of energy to the United States.
 Accordingly, it is imperative we work quickly to increase protections to the U.S. bulk-power system.

 DOE, in consultation with the heads of other agencies, will issue regulations implementing the authorities delegated to the Secretary in this EO.
 While the EO is applicable to both the Federal government and industry, the rulemaking process will allow ample opportunity for stakeholder comment and input and will provide flexibility in the timeline for implementation.